-As part of the Corporation's community engagements, Tidewater invested approximately 17% of its total community investment budget in Indigenous initiatives, including supporting the Indigenous Resource Network.
-The Corporation also continuously explores opportunities to engage and partner with Indigenous communities in business and community developments.
-As part of the 2020 federal government's \$1.2 billion Site Rehabilitation Program ("SRP"), Tidewater has engaged with several Indigenous-led companies in both Alberta and British Columbia to acquire SRP funding for abandonment, decommissioning, remediation and reclamation of facilities and well sites.
+As part of the federal government's Site Rehabilitation Program ("SRP"), Tidewater has engaged with several Indigenous-led companies in both Alberta and British Columbia to acquire SRP funding for abandonment, decommissioning, remediation and reclamation of facilities and well sites.
 100% of funding acquired through this program is directly awarded to Indigenous companies for completion of SRP projects.